 Earnings are averaged over the five consecutive calendar years during which a participant's earnings were highest.
 Earnings include salary, overtime, bonuses and commission.
 Credited Service is based on the number of plan years (January 1 through December 31) commencing January 1, 1994 during which a participant completes at least 1,000 hours of service.

-As of June 30, 1998, the years of credited service under USEC's Retirement Plan for Messrs.
-Timbers, Rifakes, Shelton and Miller were 4.5, 4.5, 4.5 and 2.5, respectively, and 5.0 under FERS for Mr. Moore.
+As of June 30, 1998, the years of credited service under the retirement plans for Messrs.
+Timbers, Rifakes, Shelton, Moore and Miller were 4.5, 4.5, 4.5, 5.0 and 2.5, respectively.